stremovsky/ultimate-resources-android-devs/README.md

   * [Page Indicator View](https://github.com/romandanylyk/PageIndicatorView) : An page indicator for Android ViewPager.
   * [Epoxy](https://github.com/airbnb/epoxy) : Epoxy is an Android library for building complex screens in a RecyclerView.
   * [Groupie](https://github.com/Genius/groupie) : Groupie helps you display and manage complex RecyclerView layouts.
+  * [Lottie](https://github.com/airbnb/lottie-android) : Kib from Airbnb to render After Effects animations natively on Android and iOS.
+Here's a [blog post](https://www.prolificinteractive.com/2017/09/05/design-guide-winning-developers-hearts-part-1-use-lottie/) explaining how to use it.

 * ##### Database
   * [Comparison popular ORM libraries](https://github.com/Rexee/AndroidDatabaseLibraryComparison) : A test between a few of the popular libraries running a speed test on how fast they load and save data.